About the Narmer Catalog

 - Depository – Current location of the object.
 Whenever multiple impressions of the same seal have been divided between different museums, each museum is listed.

-- Registration No. – Whenever multiple seal impressions of the same seal have been divided between different museums, Registration Numbers are all listed within a single Source Number.
+- Registration No. – Whenever multiple seal impressions of the same seal have been divided between different museums, the Registration Numbers are all listed within a single Source Number.

 - References – To the greatest extent possible, the references include every relevant source in English, German, French, and Spanish.
-References include the page numbers of relevant discussion along with the figure or plate number of relevant illustrations.
+References include the page numbers of relevant discussions along with the figure or plate number of relevant illustrations.
 NB: Several major references, namely Kaplony 1963 and 1964, Kaiser and Dreyer 1982, Kahl 1994, van den Brink 1996 and 2001, Jiménez-Serrano 2003 and 2007, Pätznick 2009, and Regulski 2010, each discuss a substantial number of inscriptions.
-(These works are not cited in the individual inscription records except when they are referred to in the Comment Section with regard to a controversy about the inscription.)
+These works are not cited in the individual inscription records except when they are referred to in the Comment Section with regard to a controversy about the inscription.

 - Illustrations – Drawings and photographs, which can be viewed at full resolution, downloaded, or printed by clicking on an image.

 This project would not have been possible without the kind permission of Ilona Regulski to use the Database of Early Dynastic Inscriptions as the foundation of the Narmer Catalog.
 Elise MacArthur designed the database, assisted by Jason Mundok.
 She also translated articles and was my chief research assistant.
 Michael Bridgman of MajorMega implemented the web site.
 Rozenn Bailleul-LeSuer, Natasha Ayers and Brendan Hainline acted as research assistants and translators.
 Renée Friedman provided encouragement and numerous comments.
 Stan Hendrickx provided the Narmer Palette Bibliography.
 His Analytic Bibliography of the Prehistory and the Early Dynastic Period of Egypt and Northern Sudan (1995) and the annual updates in Archéo-Nil were invaluable in finding references.
 The Catalog was first suggested to me by Günter Dreyer, who has also provided numerous comments.
-Additional helpful comments were received from Edwin van den Brink and Lisa Mawdsley.
+Additional helpful comments were received from Edwin van den Brink, Jean-Pierre Pätznick, and Lisa Mawdsley.

 — Thomas C. Heagy